What to Bring to Res

 - Space bags to store seasonal items

 - DalCard can be used for laundry in Shirreff, Risley, the LeMarchant Place and parts of Howe (Fountain, Bronson and Smith Houses).
-Otherwise, you’ll need loonies and quarters.
-Laundry fee is included in residence fee for Truro campus.
+Otherwise, you’ll need Loonies (Canadian dollar coins) and quarters.
+Laundry fee is included in the residence fee for Truro campus.

 *Note that regular laundry detergent clogs the machines.
 Please bring detergent for high-efficiency machines.